- Soft is safe

 Every car is different when it comes to air vent placement.
-Before you strap Baby into his seat for a drive, make sure you haven’t put the seat directly in the path of the car’s ventilation system.
-Too much hot or cold air will make it impossible for him to fully relax.
+Before you strap Baby into their seat for a drive, make sure you haven’t put the seat directly in the path of the car’s ventilation system.
+Too much hot or cold air will make it impossible for them to fully relax.

 Baby’s car seat is sufficiently secured.
 You’re ready to hit the road, but you still need to strap them in without triggering a meltdown.
 One great way to improve the odds of an outburst-free baby loading is to start the car before buckling them in.
 This way, the air conditioning system gets a chance to bring the car’s internal temperature to a more comfortable level.
 You’ll also avoid startling Baby with the sudden growl of an engine VROOM-ing to life.